 A foreclosure is when the bank has begun the legal process of taking ownership of the property.

 Buying a foreclosed property can be a great way to get a good deal on your next home or investment, but there are also some risks to consider.
-Make sure you do your research and work with a qualified real estate agent to avoid any surprises down the road.
+Make sure you research and work with a qualified real estate agent to avoid surprises down the road.